sjspielman/tasty/additional-resources/using-environments-post-workshop.md

 Enter `1` to restore the project from the existing lockfile.
 At this point, all R packages should automatically install and your R environment will be all set up and ready to go!

-⚠️ These installed packages can _only_ be accessed when working in this RStudio Project, so you will always need to work in this RStudio Project to replicate the workshop's R environment.
+> ⚠️ These installed packages can _only_ be accessed when working in this RStudio Project, so you will always need to work in this RStudio Project to replicate the workshop's R environment.
-For more on how and why this is the case, check out the [full `renv` documentation](https://rstudio.github.io/renv/articles/renv.html.
+> For more information on how and why this is the case, check out the [full `renv` documentation](https://rstudio.github.io/renv/index.html).

 ## Parting thoughts and further reading